Looking to minimize upfront costs while incorporating the most efficient heating in your development?

-Customer Supply Agreement: Where supplies are made directly to individual end-users who have heat pumps installed, simplified & similar terms to a service agreement
+Residential Supply Agreement: Where supplies are made directly to individual end-users who have heat pumps installed, simplified & similar terms to a service agreement.
+Parties: KUL and tenants

 - Simplified terms from the service agreement, alongside granting of access for commissioning and repairing the equipment where on their land

 How does the funding offer work with phased developments?

 We will follow the shared ground array deployment & phasing plan agreed with yourself and the contractor installing the ground array (Kensa Contracting).
 Typically we fund the ground array as it goes in for each phase, with the standing charge payments beginning for each phase 6 months after each phase’s heat pumps are commissioned.
 For example, if phase 1’s array starts in June 2022 & costs £1m and heat pumps are commissioned in June 2023, Kensa Utilities will fund the array from the start and start charging standing charges from December 2023.
 This is mirrored for all further phases.

 As a council, could I seek to own & operate the array?

 Yes, with your ability to loan at PWLB rates (or other low-cost loans), we can support you in co-investing in the ground array, with us handling O&M and servicing, or setting up full ownership of the ground array, as a means to drive revenue through standing charges into your housing & revenue accounts.
 Kensa Contracting could act as your O&M and servicing partner.